The Bad Seed: 1956 film

 Mervyn LeRoy was the director of the 1956 movie.
 In LeRoy's Hollywood career, he produced and or directed over 70 films including Little Caesar and Little Women.
 Nancy Kelly, Patty McCormack and most of the original cast acted in the 1956 movie.
 The ending of the 1956 film was changed from that of the novel and the play to comply with the Hollywood Production Code.
 Rhoda is suddenly struck and killed by lightning when she goes back to the scene of her crime to retrieve the medal (allowing an interpretation of divine intervention), while Christine survives her suicide attempt.
-During the closing credits, LeRoy added a light-hearted sequence of Nancy Kelly, Christine, holding Patty McCormack, Rhoda, over her leg and spanking her –possibly to remind audiences that this is just a play.
+During the closing credits, LeRoy added a light-hearted sequence of Nancy Kelly, Christine, holding Patty McCormack, Rhoda, over her leg and spanking her –possibly to remind audiences that this is just a movie.

 1985 film

 The Bad Seed was remade as a television movie in 1985, adapted by George Eckstein and directed by Paul Wendkos and kept the novel's original ending but changed other details, including some forenames (i.e. Claude Daigle → Mark Daigle, Hortense Daigle → Rita Daigle, Claudia Fern → Alice Fern) and added a scene in which young Christine escapes into a cornfield from her own sociopathic mother, Bessie Denker.

-This version starred Blair Brown as Christine, Lynn Redgrave as Monica, David Ogden Stiers as Emory (whose character is hinted to be a closeted homosexual), David Carradine as Leroy, and Chad Allen as Mark Daigle (whose character was never seen before, only referenced).
+This version starred Blair Brown as Christine, Lynn Redgrave as Monica, David Ogden Stiers as Emory, David Carradine as Leroy, and Chad Allen as Mark Daigle (whose character was never seen before, only referenced).
 Carrie Wells played the title character, whose name was changed from Rhoda to Rachel.
 The TV-movie version was considered inferior to both the play and original film by critics.

 2018 film

-In December 2017, Deadline Hollywood reported that Rob Lowe would direct and star in a television remake for the Lifetime network.
+In December 2017, Deadline Hollywood reported that Rob Lowe would direct and star in a television remake for Lifetime network.
 This version of The Bad Seed first ran on Lifetime on September 9, 2018, and was watched by 1.87 million viewers, placing it in the top ten most-watched cable programs on that date.
 However, the production received mixed reviews.

 A sequel, The Bad Seed Returns, was released in 2022.

-Potential film projects

-Eli Roth was set to direct a new remake of the film.